xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/ores.md

             listOf( // (1)!
                 OreConfiguration.target(
                     TagMatchTest(BlockTags.STONE_ORE_REPLACEABLES),
-                    WrapperBlockState(Blocks.STAR_SHARDS_ORE)
+                    WrapperBlockState(Blocks.STAR_SHARDS_ORE) // (2)!
                 ),
                 OreConfiguration.target(
                     TagMatchTest(BlockTags.DEEPSLATE_ORE_REPLACEABLES),
                     WrapperBlockState(Blocks.DEEPSLATE_STAR_SHARDS_ORE)
                 )
             ),
-            4, // (2)!
+            4, // (3)!
-            0.0f // (3)!
+            0.0f // (4)!
         )
     )
     ```

     1. Specify that `star_shards_ore` should be used to replace normal stone and `deepslate_star_shards_ore` should be used to replace deepslate.
+    2. Since blocks registered via Nova aren't registered in the vanilla blocks registry and thus don't have a blockstate, we need to wrap an block material in a `WrapperBlockState`.
+       These objects are later detected before the block is placed and are passed to Nova for correct placement.
-    2. The size of the ore vein.
+    3. The size of the ore vein.
-    3. The chance that the ore will be discarded if it's exposed to air.
+    4. The chance that the ore will be discarded if it's exposed to air.

     For placements, it's pretty useful to define a few util functions to create the `PlacementModifier` list.